jdc20181/BeffsBrowser/README.md

 # Announcments

+**Updated Source Tree**

+The New source code has been added, I removed any unneccessary code e.g. opening another feature etc. Only the much needed code is given.

 **Temp.
 Removal of some features**

 Due to the transition of the Browser Engine - some things aren't going to be available Temporarily.
 I will let you know if this changes.